The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their thoughtful comments, which have greatly contributed to this manuscript.
+This work has used resources from the MareNostrum 4 supercomputer at the Barcelona Supercomputing Center (BSC).
+Much of our analysis was performed on the Virgo supercomputer at the Max Planck Computing and Data Facility (MPCDF).
+Further analysis and simulation work was performed on the NYX supercomputer at the Universit\"{a}t de Barcelona (ICCUB).
 CL \& MO acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852839).
+CL also acknowledges funding from the Agence Nationale de la Recherche (ANR project ANR-24-CPJ1-0160-01).
+The author acknowledges financial support from the CEX2024-001451-M grant funded by MICIU/AEI/10.13039/501100011033.
 RJJG is supported by an STFC Ernest Rutherford Fellowship (ST/W003643/1).